rackerlabs/support-how-to/content/how-to/cloud-servers/install-apache-on-debian-10/index.md

 | `sudo systemctl enable apache2`  | Start automatically on server boot |
 | `sudo systemctl disable apache2` | Deactivate the automatically start |

-## Conclusion
+### Conclusion

-Apache is running in our server and ready to deploy an application.
+After you complete these steps, Apache is running on your server and is ready to deploy an application.